 THE AMERICAN ASSOCIATION OF UNIVERSITY WOMEN

 The AAUW funds women academics and supports women and girls through activism and empowerment.
-It also provides fellowships related to dance and the arts.

 AMERICAN DANCE MOVEMENT